JabRef/jabref/docs/decisions/0039-template-engine.md

 ## Decision Drivers

 * It should be fast.
-* It should be possible to provide templates out of Strings (required by the AI feature).
+* It should be possible to provide templates out of `String`s (required by the AI feature).
 * It should have short and understandable syntax.
-Especially.
-Work with unset fields and empty Optionals should be easy.
+Especially, it should work well with unset fields and empty `Optional`s.

 ## Considered Options